 Following the war, George received a Purple Heart for injuries sustained during the Battle of Okinawa but paperwork for his other medals was never processed.
 George believes everyone was too busy celebrating the end of the war to focus on medals.
 He married his wife five days after he was discharged from the U.S. Navy in 1946 at the rank of Lieutenant Junior Grade.
 They went on to have two children and spend 60 years together before she passed in December 2005.

 It was not until March 2019 when Linda Dudik noticed the oversight, a local World War II historian who discovered that Coburn never received his medals.
 The majority of the medals received by George were for his service in the Pacific from 1942 to 1946 and included the American Campaign Medal, Asiatic-Pacific Campaign Medal, China Service Medal, Navy Occupation Service Medal with Asia clasp, and the World World II Victory Medal.

 George has lived at Fairwinds – Ivey Ranch for two years and enjoys dancing and singing karaoke with his girlfriend and fellow resident, Nancy Belknap.

 “George is one of the most respected residents, even among the younger generation, and is always willing to share his war stories and experiences with everyone.”- Kathi Keene, Program Supervisor

 Nancy said that she has heard George reflect on his war experiences, saying, “I left as a boy and returned as a man.”
 He is a man of character and strength and has remarked, “I don’t go down to defeat and stay down.”

 We join a grateful nation in giving our appreciation to George Coburn and other veterans for their service and sacrifice.
-Thank you, George, for all you have done for our country and for all you continue to do to make Fairwinds – Ivey Ranch an exceptional place to live!
+Thank you, George, for all you have done for our country and for all you continue to do to make Fairwinds – Ivey Ranch independent living and assisted living an exceptional place to live!